Sioux Center Arts

 The mission of Sioux Center Arts is to educate, enlighten, and enrich our community through the arts.

 Sioux Center's Recreation and Arts Council is a proud supporter of the area arts.

-Sioux Center Arts also hosts multiple concerts throughout the year, and is a proud sponsor of NISO - Northwest Iowa Symphony Orchestra.
+Some of the programs offered by Sioux Center Arts include art classes, theatre classes, and an annual community play.
+Sioux Center Arts also hosts a variety of different performing arts groups throughout the year and is a proud sponsor of NISO - Northwest Iowa Symphony Orchestra.

 For questions regarding arts programs and events, please email Kate Henreckson.